FAQ

 One of the founders of St Anne’s College was married to a Canadian, and the beaver is the national animal of Canada.

-You will end up on the Meal Booking home page, which shows all of the meals you can currently book for.
+You will end up on the Meal Booking calendar, which shows which days have meals you can currently book for.

-For regular formals, you can bring a maximum of three guests, for whom you have to book places via WebLearn.
-For MCR dinners, you can bring one guest (booking through the WebLearn too).
+For regular formals, you can bring a maximum of three guests, for whom you have to book places via Battels.
+For MCR dinners, you can bring one guest (booking through the Battels too).

 There are some formals to which you can’t bring guests, such as the Graduate Freshers Formal and the Christmas Dinner.